wvpv/dadverbs/Dadverbs.md

 4. <a id="8:4"></a> Algorithms are always biased because they have objectives.
 What algorithm doesn't have an intended purpose?
 5. <a id="8:5"></a> If what you're saying is important and you have the option, favor richer forms of communication where people can hear your tone and see your body language.
 6. <a id="8:6"></a> Don't search the web for your ailments, unless you want cancer.
+7. <a id="8:7"></a> Despite of the rigors of testing, the first version of any new software or technology is risky.
+If you partake, you're a test subject.
+The second generation usually better and less expensive.

 ## 9. Business <a id="9"></a>